Automated declaration and classification of records can greatly simplify the RM process and help with consistency and regulatory compliance

 One of the main challenges is traditional records management systems themselves.
 Not only are they difficult for end users to operate, most are also expensive to extend to other environments.

-- Automated Classification
+Automated declaration and Classification

 Automated declaration and classification of records can greatly simplify the RM process and help with consistency and regulatory compliance.
-A recent study by global independent researcher AIIM discovered that, while there was initial skepticism around the technology’s capabilities, more and more organizations are turning to automated classification.
+A study by global independent researcher AIIM discovered that, while there was initial skepticism around the technology’s capabilities, more and more organizations are turning to automated classification.

-- Trouble in the Cloud
+Trouble in the Cloud